 I'll be building a display case for everything, not sure exactly what I'll be doing yet, but I'm thinking some sort of 4 sided glass case such as would be seen in a museum.
 Maybe I can find an antique case on Ebay locally, but I think to get what I want, I'll need to do it myself.

-You can order all the locations footage on DVD.
-The locations covered include The Evil Dead's Cabin site, Bluff Road Bridge, Clinch River Road/Riverside Road, & Old Highway 25E all around Morristown Tennessee, and Evil Dead II's Cabin, Production House, Bonsal Ballast Pits, J. R. Faison Junior High School, & Anson County Airport in North Carolina.
-Orders can be shipped worldwide via Airmail at one fixed rate, and the footage is available in two versions;
+Discs 1-3 of the set contain 3h 50m of 1080p raw The Evil Dead & Evil Dead II locations camcorder footage, running in chronological order as shot over three days in December 2012.
+The locations covered include The Evil Dead's Cabin site, Bluff Road Bridge, Clinch River Road /Riverside Road, & Old Highway 25E all around Morristown Tennessee, and Evil Dead II's Cabin, Production House, Bonsal Ballast Pits, J. R. Faison Junior High School, & Anson County Airport in North Carolina.
+These discs don't have menus, but have chapter stops for each location visited.

-This footage was filmed personally in 16:9 1080i HD with a JVC GZHM445 PAL Camcorder, which was downscaled to SD 16:9 25p PAL and encoded to DVD.
-If any media production companies are interested in licensing this footage for use in their own DVDs, then please get in contact.
+Please bear in mind this website does not host advertising.
+All sales go toward new additions & running costs.
+This footage was filmed personally in 1080p with a JVC GZHM445 PAL Camcorder.
+If any companies are interested in licensing this footage, then please get in contact.

 Please Note: As both the current & previous owners of the Evil Dead II Cabin Site did not wish to be identified or appear in any footage released to the public (for obvious reasons), 14m 16s of the total 4h 03m 38s of video which was shot, has been removed from the raw footage covering the Evil Dead II Cabin Site, Production House, Storage Barn, and The J. R. Faison Junior High School, along with blanking a couple of short portions of audio in the footage that's left too.
 Most of this is simply unrelated general conversation inadvertently captured by the camera while setting up and packing away at each location.
 The footage in the three disc DVD set still runs at 3h 49m 22s and is literally as complete as it can be without breaching their confidence.